kaushiksooradambusa/sample.microservices.12factorapp/docs/Using-WDT.md

 4. In the *Project root directory* folder textbox, Paste in the repository directory.
 5. Click *Next* twice
 6. One project should be listed in the *Gradle project structure* click *Finish*
-7. This will create a projects in Eclipse called net.wasdev.wlp.sample.12-factor-application
+7. This will create a project in Eclipse called net.wasdev.wlp.sample.12-factor-application
 8. Go to the *Gradle Tasks* view in Eclipse and navigate to the *net.wasdev.wlp.sample.12-factor-application* project
 9. Double click on the *eclipse* task to generate all the Eclipse files
 10. In the *Enterprise Explorer* view in Eclipse right click on your project and click refresh